 The story so far

 The technology that underpins Musical Vibrations is known as vibrotactile technology.
-We’ve worked with musicians, music psychologists, teachers and charities working with D/deaf people to find what vibrotactile technology is capable of.
-Initial feedback from D/deaf users who have experienced it has been positive.
+We’ve worked with musicians, music psychologists, teachers and charities working with people who are d/Deaf to find what vibrotactile technology is capable of.
+Initial feedback from users who have experienced it has been positive.
 But we need to go further and find out what the system can really do outside of the laboratory.

 The aim of the Musical Vibrations project is to bring vibrotactile technology into schools, music hubs, studios and music venues where it can create a real-life impact.

-To do this we’ve created a simple to use vibrotactile system which is now available on a loan basis (free of charge) for organisations working with D/deaf people to try out.
+To do this we’ve created a simple to use vibrotactile system which is now available on a loan basis (free of charge) for organisations working with people who are d/Deaf to try out.
 We’re looking for feedback on what works and what our next steps should be.

 To try this technology in your setting, see our join in page.

-Our vision is to have a vibrotactile system in every music hub, every school for Deaf children, every Deaf resource base and every concert venue (in conjunction with captioning and signing).
+Our vision is to have a vibrotactile system in every every school for Deaf children, every resource base of the Deaf and every concert venue (in conjunction with captioning and performance signing).